U.S. News Rankings

 Campus Info & Services

 Salisbury University offers a number of student services including nonremedial tutoring, placement service, and health service.
-Salisbury University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Salisbury University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Of the students at Salisbury University, 38 percent have cars on campus.
 Alcohol is permitted for students of legal age at Salisbury University.

 |Health insurance offered||No|